ON THE ISSUES

 -

 District 4 spans from Nicholasville Road to Tates Creek Road—and like most in our community, I’ve spent far too much time sitting in standstill traffic on both of these roads.
+But these roads aren’t just inconvenient and inaccessible—they’re dangerous.

-Along with my colleagues, community partners, and constituents, I will work towards new solutions that incorporate innovative multimodal intersection design to improve traffic flows, cut our travel time, and make our roads safe for drivers, cyclists, and pedestrians. -
+In my second term, I will continue these efforts to improve traffic flows, cut our travel time, and make our roads safe for drivers, cyclists, and pedestrians alike. -

 -